pereza94/todo-challenge/README.md

 ### Option A: Using Docker
 The simplest way to run this App for testing its behavior is using Docker.
 To use docker it is necessary to install on the local machine the Docker Desktop (if you don't have the tool already installed, you can download it from [docker site](https://www.docker.com/products/docker-desktop/#), the tool is available for mostly all popular SO)

-To check if the docker was prpoperly installed, you run in your terminal (or Powershell if you are using Windows) the command docker --version.
+To check if the docker was properly installed, you run in your terminal (or Powershell if you are using Windows) the command docker --version.
 If you received the version as output means that docker was installed successfully.

 ![enter image description here](https://raw.githubusercontent.com/pereza94/ImagesForReadmes/draft/docker_version.png?token=GHSAT0AAAAAACOYVBDTPXDGZCPSWUHIRJ7EZPHNKMQ)

 At this point, you only need to go to the folder where the Repo was cloned.
 To be sure that you are in the right folder, you should  view at least the following folders `tasks, test, todoChallenge` and a file named `DockerFile`

-Once there you need to build the docker image, running the following command:
+Once there you need to build the docker image, by running the following command:
 `docker build -t todochallenge .`.
 When the image building is finished, you will see a message similar to the following one:
 ![enter image description here](https://raw.githubusercontent.com/pereza94/ImagesForReadmes/draft/docker_build.png?token=GHSAT0AAAAAACOYVBDS3YBN4OURILOUBBCSZPHOJQA)

-Next, you need to run the docker with the following instruction:
+Next, you need to run the docker with the following instructions:
 ` sudo docker run -it -p 9000:8000 todochallenge`
 ![enter image description here](https://raw.githubusercontent.com/pereza94/ImagesForReadmes/draft/docker_running.png?token=GHSAT0AAAAAACOYVBDSKMTOS5K6XBZXIDWOZPHOIWQ)
 *Note:  in the former example, the local machine is listening in port 9000, but you could whatever port that you want*